saiganeshvenk00/ResumeGenBot/README.md

 Parse the optimized bullet output from OpenAI into a structured JSON object.
 The output from the AI agent is a flat string of key-value pairs (e.g., `dellbullet1: updated bullet`).
 This code step converts that into a format suitable for updating the Google Doc.

 **n8n Node:** Code (`Sort Bullets`)
 - Type: JavaScript Code node
+- Type: JavaScript Code node.
+Find code [here]((https://github.com/saiganeshvenk00/ResumeGenBot/blob/main/SortBulletsNode))
 - Function: Parses AI output line by line and converts it to JSON.

 **Code:<placeholder>**